 This drill can also be done in pairs.
 Each pair will begin with one ball and should side step down the court and every 2 steps pass the ball across to their partner.
 A beginner may struggle to play an accurate pass since moving quickly and passing the ball smoothly can be a tough adjustment.
 However, with enough practice they will begin passing to moving targets easily as they move, which is vitally important in the heat of the game.

 Both types of drills utilize the chest pass, which is a very important part of the game.

-Drills for the overhead pass can be done in pairs.
-For this drill, the ball will begin above the player’s head, as they keep their arms back and their fingers up.
-Just like with the chest pass, a player should step into the throw, pushing the ball over their heads and into the hands of another player.
-This pass is often used in games for inbound passes and other types of stationary positions, such as passing after a rebound.
-Typically, this pass is used on the run so a player will not need to follow a trail involving passing and moving.
+Players can perform drills for the overhead pass in pairs.
+In this drill, the ball starts above the player’s head while keeping their arms back and fingers up.
+Similar to the chest pass, the player should step into the throw, propelling the ball over their head and into the hands of another player.
+Players commonly use the overhead pass for inbound passes and stationary positions, such as passing after a rebound.
+Players typically employ this pass while on the move, eliminating the need for them to follow a trail involving passing and moving.